dchege711/programming_challenges/advent-of-code/2021/src/BinaryDiagnostic/03-binary-diagnostic.md

   pain to use.

-* `Data.Vector` provides all of the array goodness in a higher level and cleaner APIs, with caveats like mutable arrays don't place nice with pure lazy languages.
+* `Data.Vector` provides all of the array goodness in a higher level and cleaner APIs, with caveats like: mutable arrays need live in the `IO` or `ST` monads; prepending requires copying over elements. {{% cite FPCVector %}}.

 {{% comment %}}